 Final Thoughts on Coffee Filter Autumn Leaves

 Did you know the reason behind why leaves change colors in the fall?
 I didn’t until I did some research to teach my kids.
-How interesting that the leaves always had the yellow and orange colors in them but just covered by the green!
+How interesting that the leaves always had the yellow and orange colors in them but were just covered by the green!

 Also, we can’t forget why the colors spread out on the coffee filters when we drop colored water on them.
 Due to capillary action, water was able to travel through the vessels in the coffee filter, giving the coffee filters the pretty colors that resemble autumn leaves.
 You can learn more about capillary action with the growing rainbow experiment.